 What does a chiropractor do?

 Chiropractic is one of the oldest forms of ‘hands-on’ musculoskeletal medicine.
 The diagnosis and treatment are based on the philosophy that the body operates as a total functional unit with all the body’s systems.
 This means that your muscles, nerves and joints are working together to maintain normal function and health.
-The human body is both self-regulating and self-healing, and it is the control of the brain, spinal cord and nerve function that allows this.
-By detecting structural imbalances and nerve interferences throughout these systems the chiropractors ensure they are treating the cause and not just the symptoms.
+The human body is both self-regulating and self-healing.
+By detecting structural imbalances and nerve interferences the chiropractors ensure they are treating the cause and not just the symptoms.

 Besides doctors, chiropractors as primary health care providers are the only non-drug treatment group with 5-year university education.
 They are required to adhere to strict and extensive educational requirements and standards to become governments registered health professionals in Australia.
-For that they must have studied an accredited 5-year chiropractic program conducted at a University within Australia, or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractic Regulating authority.
+For that they must have studied an accredited 5-year chiropractic program conducted at a University within Australia.
+Similarly, they may have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractic Regulating authority.

 Currently, there are four universities in Australia that have chiropractor degree programs.
 The RMIT University in Melbourne, the Macquarie University in Sydney, The Murdoch University in Perth, and the Central Queensland University (Mackay, Brisbane and Sydney).
 The Chiropractors’ Association of Australia (CAA) maintains an open line of communication with these four educational institutions.
 A chiropractor’s education never ends.
 After entering practice, all chiropractors must complete continuing professional development courses and seminars to upgrade and improve their skills and to stay current on the latest scientific research.

 At Chiro & Sports Med, our professionals are masters’ qualified chiropractors, with further accreditation in managing and treating sports injuries.
-They are also academics and give lectures and run tutorials in chiropractic skills at Macquarie University ensuring they stay at the top of the academic field.
-Moreover, they are constantly adding to their technical skills and knowledge base to keep current with the latest advancements in manual therapy.
+They are academics and give lectures and run tutorials in chiropractic skills at Macquarie University.
+Our chiropractors ensure that they stay at the top of their academic field.
+Also, they are constantly adding to their technical skills and knowledge base.
+Therefore allowing them to keep up to date with the latest advancements in manual therapy.

 Treatment in chiropractic is often associated with the manipulation of the spine that can be described as a gentle, quick, passive stretching of structures surrounding a joint.
 This means usually a clicking in connection with the joint surfaces are separated.
 This clicking sound that can be heard by a correction of the spine is the release of gases in the joint.
 This is completely harmless if performed by a qualified chiropractor.